 All universities abroad require proof of adequate health insurance during your studies abroad.
-Each university has different health insurance coverage requirements - some require that the health insurance must be purchased through the host university, some only have special coverage requirements you need to fullfill.
+Each university has different health insurance coverage requirements – some require that the health insurance must be purchased through the host university, some only have special coverage requirements you need to fulfil.

 Please check back in time which kind of health insurance your university abroad requires you to have.

-If you do not have to take the health insurance from the university abroad, there are many providers and tariffs to choose from.
-Premiums are driven by duration and width of coverage.
+If you do not have to take health insurance from the university abroad, there are many providers and tariffs to choose from.
+Premiums are driven by the duration and width of coverage.